 The technique relies on the absorption of UV light from a continuous or pulsed UV source at one specific wavelength, and the re-emission of the UV light at a different wavelength.
 Filters are used to produce a narrow waveband, for example at around 210 nm for SO2.
 The light emitted from the excited molecules passes through a filter to a photomultiplier detector tube.
 The amount of light received at the target wavelength is directly proportional to the SO2 concentration in the measurement cell, provided the sample flow rate and pressure is tightly controlled.

 A limitation of UV fluorescence in CEMS applications is the 'quench effect' caused by the capture of the emitted radiation from the SO2 molecules by other molecules present in the sample gas, for example CO2, oxygen or nitrogen, which are all present in boiler flue gas stack emissions.
 The quenching effect varies depending on the interference molecule.
-It is therefore difficult to compensate for this effect when the matrix gas containing SOhas a variable composition over time, as it will with a boiler flue gas.
+It is therefore difficult to compensate for this effect when the matrix gas containing SO2 has a variable composition over time, as it will with a boiler flue gas.
 Despite this limitation, UV flourescence analysers can be used for emission monitoring purposes in large combustion plants if a high ratio dilution sampling system is used.

 Ultraviolet fluorescence has found wide application in ambient air quality analysers for SO2.
 It is highly suited to this application because there is very little change in the sample composition over time.